Public Health Fact Sheet

 What is Hand, Foot, & Mouth Disease?

-Hand, Foot and Mouth Disease is spread by direct contact with nose and throat discharges, saliva, and fluid from blisters that usually develop 5-7 days after infection.
-It is also spread by contact with stool from the infected person.
-It may be spread as long as the sores are present, and as long as several weeks in the stool.
+Hand, Foot and Mouth Disease is spread by direct contact with nose and throat discharges, saliva, and fluid from blisters.
+It may be spread as long as the blisters/rash are are present, and as long as several weeks via the stool of an infected person.

-- Begins with mild fever, malaise, poor appetite, and frequently a sore throat.
+- Begins with fever, malaise, poor appetite, and frequently a sore throat

-- Similar sores resembling a rash (with flat or raised red spots, some with blisters) on the palms, fingers and soles of the feet.
+- Small sores resembling a rash (with flat or raised red spots, some with blisters) on the palms, fingers and soles of the feet